What to know about the 'model minority' myth and why it's harmful to the AAPI community

-It claims the APPI community is the best minority, the hardest-working group in America and the one that causes the least amount of trouble.
-The myth may seem complementary, but in reality, it is harmful to the AAPI community and serves to drive a wedge between it and other groups in America.
+It claims the AAPI community is the best minority, the hardest-working group in America and the one that causes the least amount of trouble.
+The myth may seem complimentary, but in reality, it is harmful to the AAPI community and serves to drive a wedge between it and other groups in America.

 The myth also creates a stressful burden to live up to the stereotype.
 It can cause depression, sadness, anxiety and despair when individuals can't live up to being the smartest, richest or quietest Asian American or Pacific Islander out there.